Commutative character sheaves and geometric types for supercuspidal representations: Introduction

 Category $\CCS(G)$ clarifies several questions about $\CS(G)$.
 Invisible character sheaves \cite{cunningham-roe:13a}*{Def.
 2.8} are precisely those $\cs{L}$ with $\TrFrob{G}(\cs{L}) = 1$ that are not commutative.
 Moreover, $\TrFrob{G}^{-1} : G(k)^* \to \CCSiso{G}$ provides a canonical splitting of $\TrFrob{G} : \CSiso{G} \to G(k)^*$ \cite{cunningham-roe:13a}*{Rem.
 3.7}.

 Next, we broaden our scope further to encompass smooth group schemes $G$ over $\Fq$ that are not necessarily commutative.
 We assume $G$ is smooth, but not that it is connected, reductive or commutative.
-The category $\CS(G)$ has a straightforward generalization to this case, but again there are more character sheaves than there are characters, as pointed out by Kamgarpour \cite{kamgarpour:09a}*{(1.1)}.
+The category $\CS(G)$ has a straightforward generalization to this case.
 We then define category $\CCS(G)$ for such $G$ and a forgetful functor to $\CS(G)$ so that $\TrFrob{G} : \CCSiso{G} \to G\ab(k)^*$ is an isomorphism.
-Since $G\ab(k)^*$ surjects onto $G(k)^*$, it follows that for each character $\chi \in G(k)^*$ there is a commutative character sheaf $\cs{L}$ on $G$ with $\TrFrob{G}(\cs{L}) = \chi$.
+Since $G\ab(k)^*$ maps onto $G(k)^*$ with cokernel $G\der(k)^*$, it follows that for each character $\chi \in G(k)^*$ trivial on $G\der(k)$ there is a commutative character sheaf $\cs{L}$ on $G$ with $\TrFrob{G}(\cs{L}) = \chi$.
 Moreover, we find that pullback along the quotient $q : G \to G\ab$ defines an equivalence of categories $\CCS(G\ab) \to \CCS(G)$.
-The functor $\CCS(G) \to \CS(G)$ is not essentially surjective, missing the kinds of linear character sheaves highlighted by Kamgarpour.
+The functor $\CCS(G) \to \CS(G)$ is not essentially surjective, missing the kinds of linear character sheaves highlighted by Kamgarpour in \cite{kamgarpour:09a}*{(1.1)}.

 In order to provide further justification for referring to objects in $\CCS(G)$ as commutative character sheaves, suppose for the moment that $G$ is a connected, reductive algebraic group over $\Fq$.
 Let $\gcs{L}$ be the geometric part of an object in $\CCS(G)$; see Section~\ref{sec:defs}.
 Let $T$ be a maximal torus in $\bG$ and let $\gcs{L}_T$ be the restriction of $\gcs{L}$ to $T$.
 Then the perverse sheaf $\gcs{L}[\dim G]$ appears in the semisimple complex $\operatorname{ind}_{B,T}^{\bG}(\gcs{L}_T)$ produced by parabolic induction.
 It follows that every object in $\CCS(G)$ determines a Frobenius-stable character sheaf on $G$, in the sense of \cite{lusztig:85a}*{Def.~2.10}.
 Of course, the sheaves arising in this way represent a small part of Lusztig's geometrization of characters of representations of connected, reductive groups over finite fields, but they are precisely those needed to describe one-dimensional characters of such groups.